benoitj/blog.benoitj.ca/content/posts/learning-gentoo.md

 ## Thoughts {#thoughts}

 Was it worth it?
 Hell yeah!

-Learned a lot.
-It feels like older Unix OSs, but with modern tools.
+**Will I keep using this on my personal laptop?** Most probably, unless it comes to a point of always breaking (which is totally not the case).
+Also, I cannot justify spending another couple of days yet to go back to Arch when I can do everything on Gentoo.

-Will I use this at work?
-Most probably not, hard to justify the compile time, but at home, it does not really matter.
+**Will I use this at work?** Most probably not, hard to justify the compile time, but at home, it does not really matter.
+Ubuntu or Arch are better options.

-Now I'm back with a working blogging setup.
+Now I'm back with a working blogging setup, you can expect more posts in the next few days.

 ---